 Purposes and Objectives

-Working with the Yearly Meeting treasurer and the treasurer of the Yearly Meeting’s trustees, the Audit Committee will assure the Yearly Meeting that its consolidated financial accounts, records, procedures, controls, and reports are periodically reviewed and audited by competent outside professionals in the field of accounting, and will interpret the findings and recommendations of the resulting accountant’s or auditor’s report(s) to the Yearly Meeting.
+Working with the Yearly Meeting treasurer and the Financial Clerk of the Yearly Meeting’s trustees, the Audit Committee will assure the Yearly Meeting that its financial accounts, records, procedures, controls, and reports are periodically reviewed or audited by competent outside professionals in the field of accounting, and will interpret the findings and recommendations of the resulting accountant’s or auditor’s report(s) to the Yearly Meeting.

 Functions & Activities

 - Advise the Yearly Meeting on the recommended schedule and scope of review or audit activities.